-Crypto businesses may apply regulatory arbitrage strategically to utilize regulatory breaks ,such as taking advantage of tax havens.
+Crypto businesses may apply regulatory arbitrage strategically to utilize regulatory breaks, such as taking advantage of tax havens.
 But how do these firms accomplish this?
 Well, they may either incorporate their companies or establish some other subsidiaries in the states and jurisdictions that offer crypto-currency regulatory advantages.
 For example, while some states like China are banning the practice of crypto-currency trading, The Cayman islands are allowing crypto exchange businesses to form there and not pay any tax on revenue earned from outside the country.
 So, rather than remit taxes, businesses dealing in crypto exchanges preferred to relocate their premises their, in order to pay only the licensing fee.
-This clearly explains why the island has of late experienced an influx of new businesses setting up their headquarters there.
+This clearly explains why the island has of late experienced an influx of new businesses setting up its headquarters there.
 The island has been frequently chosen by many crypto trading businesses because of the regulatory break in the state.

 Recently, many other countries apart from China have banned crypto trading because they believe that their citizens now have little confidence in their currency, a factor that is making them to constantly circumvent in-country regulations.
-When such tough regulations are implemented by the governments,crypto exchanges and businesses relocate to Switzerland, Gibraltar, Malta and Cayman Islands, which are now the leading countries in cryptocurrency adoption.
+When such tough regulations are implemented by the governments, crypto exchanges and businesses relocate to Switzerland, Gibraltar, Malta and Cayman Islands, which are now the leading countries in cryptocurrency adoption.